jwright/task_sentiment/README.md

 ```
 require "task_sentiment"

-result = TaskSentiment.new("@joe, send the contract by tomorrow").analyze
+result = TaskSentiment::Analyzer.new("@joe, send the contract by tomorrow").analyze

 # result => {
   task: "Send the contract",